webshunter/gwk/README.md

 npm run dev
 ```

-Visit `http://localhost:3000/admin/login` to sign in with the Supabase credentials.
+Visit `http://localhost:3000/admin/login` and sign in using the credentials defined in your environment file.